 • analyze the unprecedented amount of media content and digital technology that targets them;

-• recognize and investigate the ways that corporate media capture their time, money, and intellectual focus; and
+• recognize and investigate how corporate media capture their time, money, and intellectual focus; and

 • track the differences in how commercial messages solicit them as consumers rather than as public actors.